 At what age do you buy chickens?

 The age of the chickens you buy depends on how much time and resources you’re willing to commit to their growth.
-There are 4 categories of chickens: chicks, pullets, point of lay, and laying hens.
+There are four stages in a chicken’s life that potential buyers often consider: chicks, pullets, point of lay, and laying hens.

 Chicks

-Chicks are very fragile and the most sensitive of the 4 categories of chickens.
+Chicks are the most fragile and sensitive stage of a chicken’s life.
 They require a lot of time and attention, and to some extent, not all chicks in the flock will survive.

 Also, it’ll take some months before they start laying eggs or meaty enough to be eaten.
 However, they’re the cheapest of the different types, adorable, and easy to bond with since you’ll be handling them all through the growth phase.